Jair-F/Samba-Remote/README.md

 # Samba-Remote

+## !!important security note!!
+Until now there is no encryption between the server and the client.
+It will be added in the future but until now its not safe to use the tool

 ## Install Requirements(Client)
 ### **Client needs Python>=3.x**
 Maybe you want to install the requirements in a virtual environment